 Emotional Changes During PregnancySkip to the navigation

-It is common to go through many of the following changes in a pregnancy:
+It is common to go through many changes in a pregnancy.
+Here are some examples:

 - Second trimester.
 Fatigue, morning sickness, and moodiness usually improve or go away.
 You may feel more forgetful and disorganized than before.
-Looking heavier than normal, then looking visibly pregnant and feeling the baby move, can make you feel any number of emotions.
+You may feel lots of emotions about things like the way you look or feeling the baby move.

 - Third trimester.
-Forgetfulness may continue.
-As your due date nears, it is common to feel more anxious about the childbirth and how a new baby will change your life.
+You may still feel forgetful.
+As your due date nears, it is common to feel more anxious about the childbirth.
+You may worry about how a new baby will change your life.
 As you feel more tired and uncomfortable, you may be more irritable than before.

 For some women, serious anxiety or depression problems improve during pregnancy.
-For others, they do not.
-If you find no pleasure in daily life, or suffer from a lot of sleeplessness (insomnia), sadness, tearfulness, anxiety, hopelessness, feelings of worthlessness and guilt, irritability, appetite change, or poor concentration, talk to your health professional.
+For others, they do not improve.
+Do you get no pleasure from daily life?
+Do you have a lot of trouble sleeping?
+Do you feel sad, tearful, or guilty?
+Or anxious, irritable, hopeless, or worthless?
+Have you had big changes in your appetite, or do you have trouble concentrating?
+If so, talk to your doctor or midwife.
 Without treatment, mental health problems can get in the way of a healthy pregnancy.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Adam Husney, MD - Family Medicine